Online Resource Allocation via Static Bundle Pricing: d -Single-Minded Combinatorial Auctions: The Proof of Theorem

-since $\abs{S}\leq d$.
-When a buyer arrives, they may prefer some menu entry, but the algorithm may be forced to reject them because one of the items in that bundle has exhausted its capacity.
-In this case, we say that the buyer is rejected by the algorithm.
-Let
+When a buyer arrives, they may prefer some menu entry (so they are accepted by $\ualg$), but they may not be accepted by the actual algorithm because one of the items in their bundle has exhausted its capacity.
+Then, we say that the buyer is \emph{blocked} by the algorithm (see also \eqref{eq:blocked}).
+The following bounds the expected social welfare lost due to blocked buyers and implies Theorem~\ref{thm:dsingle}.

-be the set of rejected buyers and $\alg_{M, I}$ the set and the total value of the buyers that our algorithm gets under realization $I$ and menu $M$.
-We begin with the basic decomposition (note that $\ualg$ contains $\alg$):

-We now prove the following lemma that bounds the lost value due to rejected buyers and leads to our desired approximation ratio. \begin{lemma} We have